 Trigger finger commonly affects patients between 40 to 60 years of age with a predilection for women.
 It is more common in patients with Rheumatoid arthritis, Diabetes and repetitive strain injuries.
 Any finger can be affected.

 Symptoms develop when a tendon cannot glide in its sheath because of thickening of the A1 pulley over the Metacarpo-phalangeal joint.
 (Figure 1)

-Treatment for early symptoms include rest, analgesia and splinting.
-Steroid injections are useful for cases which do not respond to conservative treatment.
+Treatment for early symptoms includes rest, analgesia and splinting.
+Steroid injections are useful for cases that do not respond to conservative treatment.

 Surgical release is recommended for recalcitrant cases.